LyonKizito/Sales-Analysis-Using-Python/README.md

+# 📊 Sales Data Analysis Project

-In this project I use Python Pandas & Python Matplotlib to analyze and answer business questions about 12 months worth of sales data.
-The data contains hundreds of thousands of electronics store purchases broken down by month, product type, cost, purchase address, etc.
+In this project, I use **Python Pandas** and **Python Matplotlib** to analyze and answer business questions about **12 months'** worth of sales data.
+The dataset contains hundreds of thousands of purchases from an electronics store, broken down by month, product type, cost, purchase address, and more. 📈💻

+## 🧹 Data Cleaning

-I start by cleaning the data.
-Tasks during this section include:
+The first step of the project is data cleaning.
+Tasks in this section include:

-1. Drop NaN values from DataFrame
+- Dropping NaN values from the DataFrame to remove incomplete rows. ❌

-2. Removing rows based on a condition
+- Removing rows based on specific conditions, such as faulty entries. ⚠️

-3. Change the type of columns (to_numeric, to_datetime, astype)
+- Changing column data types to the appropriate format (using `to_numeric`, `to_datetime`, and `astype`). 🔄

+## 🔍 Data Exploration & Business Questions

-Once I have cleaned up the data, I move the data exploration section.
-In this section I explore 5 high level business questions related to our data:
+Once the data is cleaned, I move on to the data exploration section.
+Here, I explore five high-level business questions:

-1. What was the best month for sales?
-How much was earned that month?
+1. **What was the best month for sales?** How much revenue was earned that month? 📅💰

-2. What city sold the most product?
+2. **Which city sold the most products?** 🌆

-3. What time should we display advertisemens to maximize the likelihood of customer’s buying product?
+3. **At what time should advertisements be displayed** to maximize customer purchases? ⏰

-4. What products are most often sold together?
+4. **Which products are most often sold together?** 🔗

-5. What product sold the most?
-Why do you think it sold the most?
+5. **Which product sold the most?** What might be the reason for its popularity? 🏆

-To answer these questions I walk through many different pandas & matplotlib methods.
-They include:

-1. Concatenating multiple csvs together to create a new DataFrame (pd.concat)

-2. Adding columns
+## 🛠️ Methods and Tools Used

+To answer these business questions, I use various Pandas and Matplotlib methods, including:

+- Concatenating multiple CSVs into one DataFrame using `pd.concat`. 📂
+- Adding new columns based on calculations or parsing existing data. ➕
-3. Parsing cells as strings to make new columns (.str)
+- Parsing strings from cells to create new columns using the `.str` accessor. 🔍

-4. Using the .apply() method
+- Applying functions to columns using the `.apply()` method for efficient data manipulation. ⚙️

-5. Using groupby to perform aggregate analysis
+- Grouping data with `groupby` to perform aggregate analysis (e.g., sum, count). 📊

-6. Plotting bar charts and lines graphs to visualize our results
+- Visualizing results with bar charts and line graphs for better insights. 📉

-7. Labeling our graphs
+- Labeling graphs to enhance clarity and interpretability. 🖊️

+This combination of tools allows me to draw actionable insights from the sales data, addressing key business questions for the electronics store. 🚀